Unleash/unleash-client-dotnet/README.md

 The `CreateClientAsync` method was introduced in version 1.5.0, making the previous `Generate` method obsolete.
 There's also a `CreateClient` method available if you don't prefer the async version.

-#### Configuring projects in unleash client
+#### Project scoped Unleash client

-If you're organizing your feature toggles in `Projects` in Unleash Enterprise, you can specify the `ProjectId` on the `UnleashSettings` to select which project to fetch feature toggles for.
+If you're organizing your feature toggles in `Projects` in Unleash Enterprise, you can [scope your API tokens](https://docs.getunleash.io/how-to/how-to-create-project-api-tokens) to just the projects needed for your client.
+Then use that token when configuring Unleash Client:

 ```csharp